pieter-degroote/lab-tests-concepts/US QWERTY (Euro) - MSKLC/README.md

 # US QWERTY (Euro) - MSKLC (Windows)

 **US QWERTY with Euro Sign (€) on 'AltGr + 5'.**
-This keyboard layout can be used as a base layout when running UltimateKEYS as an AutoHotkey script.
+This keyboard layout can be set as a base layout while running UltimateKEYS as an AutoHotkey script.

 ## Keyboard Layout Image